Federal School Code

 5. Who is eligible to receive financial aid?

-Students who are admitted to Hilbert are eligible to receive financial aid.
-A student must be a U.S. citizen or eligible non-citizen.
+A student must be a U.S. citizen or eligible non-citizen to receive federal financial aid.
 Also, a student must not be in default on a prior student loan, owe a repayment of aid to the U.S. Department of Education, or have a drug conviction.
+International students that apply for admission can be considered for Hilbert scholarships, but would not be eligible for federal financial aid.

 6. What is a financial aid package?